 - (a) The decision to abolish posts was taken by the Chair of the Council of Administration and not by the Director General.
 The decision must therefore be regarded as a decision of the Council of Administration and, as such, did not constitute an administrative decision impugnable before the Tribunal in accordance with Rule 111.3 of the Staff Rules of the International Bureau of the UPU and Staff Regulation 11.2(1).
-The UPU adds that the decision to abolish five posts without any reference to the termination of specific appointments was not unilateral in nature, and did not carry any direct legal consequences for the complainant. - (b) The Tribunal disregarded a fundamental material fact contained in the letter sent by the Deputy Director General to the Chair of the Council of Administration, which cited not only the urgent financial difficulties and budgetary constraints faced by the UPU, but also the "need to align the structure of the [International Bureau] with the evolving needs of the UPU (and its member countries) with the aim of further enhancing its efficiency and cost effectiveness".

-- (c) The Director General's decision to terminate the complainant's appointment, which implemented the Council of Administration's abolition of post decision, fell within the Director General's executive functions. - (d) The Tribunal did not consider the dire financial situation faced by the UPU, which necessitated the abolition of five posts.
+The UPU adds that the decision to abolish five posts without any reference to the termination of specific appointments was not unilateral in nature, and did not carry any direct legal consequences for the complainant. - (b) The Tribunal disregarded a fundamental material fact contained in the letter sent by the Deputy Director General to the Chair of the Council of Administration, which cited not only the urgent financial difficulties and budgetary constraints faced by the UPU, but also the "need to align the structure of the [International Bureau] with the evolving needs of the UPU (and its member countries) with the aim of further enhancing its efficiency and cost effectiveness". - (c) The Director General's decision to terminate the complainant's appointment, which implemented the Council of Administration's abolition of post decision, fell within the Director General's executive functions. - (d) The Tribunal did not consider the dire financial situation faced by the UPU, which necessitated the abolition of five posts.
 To illustrate this contention, the UPU points out that in 2011 there was a funding deficit of 74,685,920 Swiss francs, and by the end of 2014, the deficit increased to 77,952,874 Swiss francs.
-The UPU contends that the Tribunal's finding that the UPU did not present sufficient evidence to support its assertion that the abolition of posts was for urgent financial reasons is materially flawed and, furthermore, that the Tribunal did not consider the UPU's submissions and documentation regarding its financial situation. - (e) The UPU challenges the Tribunal's interpretation and application of Staff Regulation 9.1, referring to the finding that the complainant's permanent appointment carried more weight than his official conduct in the determination of whether his appointment should be terminated.
-It also disagrees with the Tribunal's finding of bias against the complainant. - (f) The UPU disagrees with the Tribunal's finding that the complainant was not directly notified of the abolition of his post and argues that he was given proper notice of the decision to terminate his appointment. - (g) It further disagrees with the Tribunal's finding that the Director General's decision was not adequately motivated. - (h) Finally, the UPU asserts that it is impossible to give effect to the Tribunal's order to reinstate the complainant.
+The UPU contends that the Tribunal's finding that the UPU did not present sufficient evidence to support its assertion that the abolition of posts was for urgent financial reasons is materially flawed and, furthermore, that the Tribunal did not consider the UPU's submissions and documentation regarding its financial situation. - (e) The UPU challenges the Tribunal's finding regarding the complainant's loss of opportunity to continue working with the UPU until her retirement age.